roadtrip-generic.jpg

 Get Adequate Rest

 During a long road trip being well rested helps the driver of your vehicle stay alert to their own actions, as well as the actions of other drivers sharing the road.
-According to the National Highway Traffic Safety Administration in 2017 drowsy driving was responsible for 91,000 automobile accidents and 795 deaths.
+According to the National Highway Traffic Safety Administration, in 2022 drowsy driving was responsible for 693 deaths.
 To help minimize your risk of driving while tired, take regular breaks and if possible, share the driving schedule with at least one other person for trips longer than five hours.
 Here are a few ways to recognize drowsy driving if you or someone is at the wheel: